 The Eiffel Tower, which was built in 1889, is in Paris.

 As we can see the basic information in the sentence does not change and the clauses here add extra details.
-There are also some other differences between defining and non-defining clauses.
+In addition, there are some other differences between defining and non-defining clauses.

 As we have seen we can use which or that with both people and things in defining relative clauses.
 There are also situations when we can leave then out or omit them.